 Trailer village is located right around the corner from Mather Campground so you have all of the Market Village amenities just a few short steps away.

-While you can camp there year round, it’s highly recommended that you make reservations ahead of time if you’re visiting between April and October.
+While you can camp at trailer village year-round, it’s highly recommended that you make reservations ahead of time if you’re visiting between April and October.

 Desert View Campground

 Dry camping at Desert View Campground is the best location if you want to be near the rim.
 This campsite is higher than the other two, giving it a more arid feel.
-While it doesn’t come with fancy facilities, it is less expensive and less crowded.
+While it doesn’t come with fancy facilities, Desert View is less expensive and less crowded than the other campgrounds on the south rim.

 Desert View campground is out of the way from bus stops and restaurants.
 The campsites are designed for tents, but you can fit a small trailer or RV under 30ft there as well.
 If you decide to go camping at Desert View, you’ll be a short hike away from a variety of overlooks, the Desert View Watchtower, and the Tusayan Museum.